EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 "https://www2.icorsi.ch/"
 ]
 ```
-(Line-breaks are for illustration pruposes)
+(Line-breaks are for illustration purposes)

-The Service Usage Manager provides a convinience function for preselecting and proritising services during the authorizing third party app access.
+The Service Usage Manager provides a convenience function for preselecting and prioritising services during the authorizing third party app access.
 If the service is present then the edu-ID Mobile App will use this service for improving the user experience.

 The edu-ID Mobile App requests usage information from the Service Usage Manager in two occasions (3):